NormalVR/Normcore-Documentation/docs/realtime/realtimetransform.md

 Visually, this gives you the same result and will avoid bugs related to reparenting.

 *Tip: If the RealtimeTransform object has a Rigidbody on it, make sure to use the `MovePosition()` and `MoveRotation()` methods in `FixedUpdate()`*

+#### Skipping interpolation
+When teleporting a RealtimeTransform that has interpolation enabled (ex teleporting the player) it can be useful to suspend interpolation for that motion.
+Otherwise the transform will fly towards the destination instead of snapping instantly to it.

+This can be done using the `RealtimeTransform.SnapTo` function.